-At each regular and special open meeting, members of the public and District employees may comment to or ask questions of the Board of Education, subject to the reasonable constraints
+During each regular and special open meeting of the Board, members of the public and District employees may comment to or ask questions of the Board of Education, subject to the reasonable constraints established and recorded in this policy's guidelines below.
+The Board listens to comments or questions during public participation; responses to comments to or questions of the Board are most often managed through policy 3:30, Chain of Command.